andreasMazur/geoconv/geoconv/examples/stanford_bunny/preprocess_tutorial/README.md

-## How to: Pre-processing triangle meshes with GeoConv.
+## Why and how to prepare triangle meshes using GeoConv.

 If you want to run the tutorial, you need to install jupyter notebook:
 ```bash